markdeegan/hyc-racing/docs/firstSteps.md

 # Initialise NPM project
 This section assumes that you already have *Node.js* and *npm* installed on your development system.
 You need to initialise a new node project in the home directory (helloworld) for your new project.
 The command to achieve this is *npm init*.
-To test if you have Node.js and npm in stalled on your development system, you can issue the commands:
-`          node -v`
-`          npm -v`
-If you have both Node.js and npm installed on your system, you should see results something similar to the following:
-`          node -v<br>
-                    v22.11.0`
-`          npm -v`
-`                    10.9.0`
+This command builds a required file *package.json* that identifies to the node.js system what is contained in your package, or webapp.
+You can write the *package.json* file from scratch, similar to the example below, or you can use the *npm init* command to generate it for you.
+If you choose to run the npm init command, most of the options are suggested for you, but you can accept the default options suggested.
+Later you may want something a little differnet, but for now, the defaults will do.
+If you chosse to create the package.json file directly, using a text editor, then you will need something approaximating to the package.json file contained in this example repo: [package.json](../package.json)